eclecticlogic/pedal-tx/README.md

 ## Transaction attached objects

-The real power of the Pedal Transaction is in its ability to attach data and jobs to the current transaction.
+Pedal allows you to attach data and jobs to the current transaction.
 To enable this feature, you must use Pedal's JPATransactionWrapper instead of Spring's JPATransactionManager.
 Here is an example of setting and retrieving transaction attached data:

 ```
 	public void setupData() {